qiaosiyi/as_test/README.md

 The algorithm is implemented in heuristic.py file.

-### Generate new candidate solution in the search area
+### Generate new candidate solution in the search area.

 A solution is a flow group allocation.
 To generate new neiboring solution, after the init step of the algorithm, it randomly select a flow group from any one EE(i) to another EE(j).